mmbman/Katagiri/1986-05-31-Goldenness-of-the-Earth.md

 If you don’t understand, if you don’t see any gold or destination, you should open your heart and listen to the buddhas and ancestors who talk about hope and gold.
 And try to stand up – at the top of the IDS tower, from where you can see a panoramic picture of the whole universe.
 IDS tower is an example, okay?
 [You could say] the top of the Himalayan mountains.
 We have to reach the top of the IDS tower, which will naturally be able to see the whole picture of the universe.

-I think [you should] read this *Genjokoan* with calm mind, [line by line], again and again.
+I think [you should] read this *Genjōkōan* with calm mind, [line by line], again and again.
 And then finally, you will come to this conclusion.
-And then when you come to this conclusion, in the *Genjokoan*, Dōgen Zenji tries to tell us.
+And then when you come to this conclusion, in the *Genjōkōan*, Dōgen Zenji tries to tell us.
 Then finally, still you don’t understand this.
 But, you can see some dim image, with ... pretty deep, profound aspiration, or hope.
 Dōgen Zenji tries to tell us.

 Even though we don’t understand, let’s try to reach that IDS tower.
 From where?
 You should take your proper stand, in order to see the whole panoramic picture of the universe.